 This study aimed to investigate sex- and menopausal status-based differences in lymphocyte phenotypes among patients with AMI.
 Our findings revealed that women exhibited higher numbers of circulating CD4+ cells compared to men, with a distinct polarization toward the Th1 phenotype.
-Intriguingly, menopausal status appeared to exert no significant influence on CD4+ cell subpopulations or levels of circulating inflammatory mediators, suggesting that other factors may play a dominant role during the early phases of the AMI.

-The polarization of CD4+ cells is heavily influenced by both inflammatory signals and hormonal environment [16].
-Estrogens are critical regulators of this plasticity, with lower levels favoring pro-inflammatory subsets (e.g., Th1 and Th17) and higher levels promoting antiinflammatory phenotypes (e.g., Th2 and Tregs).
-This adaptability is essential in the AMIassociated healing process, where pro-inflammatory subsets contribute to debris clearance, while anti-inflammatory subsets facilitate tissue repair and fibrosis [7].
-Tregs are important for controlling excessive inflammation and promoting cardiac healing, with implications for post-AMI outcomes and ventricular remodeling [17-18].
-Evidence suggests that women, particularly premenopausal women, may exhibit stronger Treg responses than men, potentially reflecting the immunomodulatory effects of estrogen and progesterone [16].
+Intriguingly, menopausal status appeared to exert no significant influence on CD4+ cell subpopulations or levels of circulating inflammatory mediators, suggesting that other factors may play a dominant role during the early phases of AMI.
+CD4+ cell polarization is heavily influenced by both inflammatory signals and the hormonal environment [16].
+Estrogens are critical regulators of this plasticity: lower levels favor pro-inflammatory subsets (e.g., Th1 and Th17), while higher levels promote anti-inflammatory phenotypes (e.g., Th2 and Tregs).
+This adaptability is essential to the healing process following AMI, where pro-inflammatory subsets contribute to debris clearance, and anti-inflammatory subsets facilitate tissue repair and fibrosis [7].
+Tregs are particularly important for controlling excessive inflammation and promoting cardiac healing, with implications for post-AMI outcomes and ventricular remodeling [17-18].
+Evidence suggests that women, especially premenopausal women, may exhibit stronger Treg responses than men, potentially reflecting the immunomodulatory effects of estrogen and progesterone [16].
 In our cohort, however, women displayed greater Th1 polarization and a higher Th1/Th2 ratio than men, aligning with previous findings that associate Th1-dominant responses with adverse cardiac outcomes [19].
 Interestingly, we observed no significant differences in T cell polarization between premenopausal and postmenopausal women, although Tregs were not evaluated.
-This raises the possibility that the acute inflammatory milieu of AMI may override hormonal modulation, or that similar clinical and angiographic characteristics of CAD across these groups may mask subtle hormonal effects.
+This raises the possibility that the acute inflammatory milieu of AMI may override hormonal modulation or that similar clinical and angiographic characteristics of CAD across these groups may mask subtle hormonal effects.
 Another key observation is that women demonstrated higher levels of hsCRP and cTnT compared to men, despite having a lower baseline cardiovascular risk.
-This finding aligns with previous studies showing elevated baseline hsCRP levels in women, particularly among certain populations, such as African Americans [20,21].
-Elevated hsCRP levels in women have been showed to predict cardiovascular disease independently of lipid levels and are strongly associated with increased in-hospital mortality during AMI [21-23].
+This finding is consistent with previous studies showing elevated baseline hsCRP levels in women, particularly among certain populations, such as African Americans [20, 21].
+Elevated hsCRP in women has been shown to predict cardiovascular disease independently of lipid levels and is strongly associated with increased in-hospital mortality during AMI [21-23].
 Although hsCRP levels were similar between premenopausal and postmenopausal women in our study, postmenopausal women exhibited significantly higher cardiovascular risk, approaching levels observed in men.
 Regarding cTnT, while baseline concentrations are typically higher in men, cTnT levels are more predictive of cardiovascular events in women [24].
-This discrepancy may be related to differences in cardiac mass, the prevalence of subclinical CAD, and the protective effects of estrogens, which influence atherosclerosis risk factors, thrombus formation, vasoreactivity, and vascular apoptosis [25,26].
+This discrepancy may relate to differences in cardiac mass, the prevalence of subclinical CAD, and the protective effects of estrogens, which influence atherosclerosis risk factors, thrombus formation, vasoreactivity, and vascular apoptosis [25, 26].